NLueg/NLueg.github.io/pantrist/terms.md

 ---
 layout: default-no-about
 title: "Terms of Use"
-permalink: /termsOfUse/
 description: >
   Here you can find the terms of use of my app Pantrist
 ---

 **Terms & Conditions**